Newspaper Archives

 NEW YORK (Reuters Health) - Kindergartners who were born extremely prematurely are much more likely to have learning problems than their peers who were born at term, even if they do not have overall intellectual impairment, new research shows.

-To find out what Dr. H. Gerry Taylor and his colleagues of the University Hospitals Case Medical Center in Cleveland found go to: External link opens in new tab or windowhttp://www.nlm.nih.gov/medlineplus/news/fullstory_116816.html
+To find out what Dr. H. Gerry Taylor and his colleagues of the University Hospitals Case Medical Center in Cleveland found go to: http://www.nlm.nih.gov/medlineplus/news/fullstory_116816.html

 INDIANAPOLIS - A five-year plan outlining several priorities for improving the health of Hoosiers is now available and ready to be implemented.
 The Indiana State Health Improvement Plan focuses on: assuring food safety, reducing healthcare associated infections, and reducing the burden of HIV, sexually transmitted diseases, and Viral Hepatitis, as well as infant mortality, obesity and tobacco use.